0x000015/steamhistory-translations/README.md

 ## Contribution Guidelines

-The localization workflow is powered by Inlang and Paraglide.
+The localization workflow is powered by Crowdin, Inlang, and Paraglide.
 Contributions are accepted through the following channels:

+### Crowdin (Recommended)
+The preferred and easiest way to contribute is through [the Crowdin page](https://crowdin.com/project/steamhistory-translations)

 ### Development Environment
 Alternatively, you can contribute locally through the Sherlock (Inlang) extension for Visual Studio Code: